BS MAJOR or MINOR

-You’ll test your theories and think creatively in the best lab on earth — the farm, forest, river, greenhouses, and garden right here on Warren Wilson’s 1,100 acre campus.
-Unfettered access to plants and animals provides rich opportunities for independent research.
+Not only will you have access to genetics, microbiology, and microscopy labs, you’ll test your theories and think creatively in the best lab on Earth — the farm, forest, river, greenhouses, and garden right here on our 1,100 acre campus.
+Unfettered access to plants, animals, and microbes provides rich opportunities for independent research.
 You’ll join the ranks of hundreds of alumni who’ve conducted research projects with real-world implications, and then join them along your own successful path.

 Your Next Step

-Many of our biology students go on to pursue graduate education or training.
+Many of our biology students go on to pursue meaningful careers and graduate programs in areas including research, education, and healthcare.
 The close relationships you’ll develop with faculty give you a leg up when you’re applying to graduate school or a job.
-And you’ll be supported by our Career Services team, recognized in the 2019 Princeton Review as having one of the top Career Services in the country.

 I didn’t have any classes or labs taught by teaching assistants and the class size was small enough that I got regular practice and feedback on my writing and public speaking.
 My experience with undergraduate research played a huge role in the professional path I took after college.
 The work program is also highly valuable in that I learned to manage my time and work hard for a full day each day – juggling classes and work crew time.Justin Conley, '04, Environmental Studies/Biology